Qqwy/token_auth/README.md

 # TokenAuth

-A Plug that provides Bearer authentication by checking the requests' token matches the configured one.
+A Plug that provides Bearer authentication by checking whether the request's authorization matches a value.

 ## Installation